 The infusion is administered by injecting a needle attached to a small tube directly into one of the patient’s veins.
 This tube is connected to an IV bag containing the prescribed medication.
 Once attached to your vein, the solution slowly drips into your bloodstream.

-The duration of each session depends on the medication being administered and your specific needs.
+The duration of each session depends on the medication being administered and the patient's specific needs.
 Regardless of how long it takes, at Christie Clinic, our staff is fully committed to making sure the experience is as comfortable as possible.
-You’re welcome to bring a laptop, book, or magazine, and receive your infusions in a reclining chair.
+You are welcome to bring a laptop, book, or magazine, and receive your infusions in a reclining chair.
 We provide blankets, snacks, and free Wi-Fi so you can listen to music or watch a movie on your personal device.

-Our infusion center focuses on the patient experience, offering a welcoming environment.
-Also, costs are typically much lower at an outpatient facility than at a hospital.
+Our infusion center focuses on offering a welcoming environment and an overall pleasant patient experience.
+Costs are also typically much lower at an outpatient facility than at a hospital.